AymanKoOo/ProblemSolving/README.md

-## ProblemSolving  APP contains many problems on Datastructre and Algorthim
+## ProblemSolving  APP contains many problems on Datastructre and Algorthim developed using ASP.NET MVC5
 ##Each title has its problems
 ### (Soon More problems will be added)